rohitshe/TestXenkoRepository/manual/getting-started/howto-generate-effects-on-mobile-devices.md

 As a result, you will need to run a script that can relay iOS connections back to developer computer.

-Go into `%SiliconStudioParadoxDir%\GamePackages\Xenko.1.1.3-beta\Bin\Windows-Direct3D11` and copy `ios-tcprelay` folder to your MacOSX host.
+Go into `%SiliconStudioXenkoDir%\GamePackages\<XenkoVersionDir>\Bin\Windows-Direct3D11` and copy `ios-tcprelay` folder to your MacOSX host.

+Alternatively, you can download latest version from this link: [ios-tcprelay.zip](../../download/ios-tcprelay.zip).

 Run it with your developer host/IP: